-The Queensland Government’s New Generation Rollingstock (NGR) project will see a significant increase to the South East Queensland train fleet to meet the growing demand for rail services.
+The New Generation Rollingstock (NGR) trains are providing a significant increase to the capacity of the South East Queensland train fleet.

 The project is the largest single investment by Queensland in trains and demonstrates the government’s commitment to public transport in South East Queensland.

 - December 2013: Contract awarded to the Bombardier-led consortium called Qtectic